TYPECASTINGSG/rpscript-docs/docs/tutorials/usage.md

 <pre class="prettyprint lang-rps"><code>as 'val' identity 10</code></pre>

+By placing the assignment on the right and keeping the executing process on the left, the `identity` action is brought into focus reading from left to right.

 Expression ends with a newline.

-## Keywords

-Keyword is the prefix of an action.
-It is equivalent to the operator of homoiconic languages.
-Keywords are managed by modules.
-When you perform a `rps install xxx`, you are installing a set of keywords to be used.
-For a list of available modules and keywords, check out the [documentation](http://docs.rpscript.com).

 ## Lamda

-This is similar lamda function in functional programming.
-The syntax follows the javascript convention, except that must have the `$` sign.
+Lamda is similar to anonymous function is functional programming.
+The syntax is almost similar to javascript [Arrow Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) except that all variable must have `$` sign and no curly bracket is allowed.

-<pre class="prettyprint lang-rps"><code>for-each ($val)=> (log $val) [1,2,3,4,5]</code></pre>
+<pre class="prettyprint lang-rps"><code>for-each ($val)=>(log $val) [1,2,3,4,5]</code></pre>

 ## Literal

-Currently supported literal are Number, Boolean, String, Template String, Object and Array.
+Currently supported literal are Number, Boolean, String, Template String, Object, and Array.
 The syntax follows javascript convention.

 ```
 assign "array" [1,2,3]